ColinWick/MedicaidLabor/Scripts/Paper-Markdown.md

 for medicaid.
 Similarly, those who might have been bunching just-below the threshold have flexibility to work the corresponding marginal hour.
-On the contrary, few people (especially those for whom Medicaid is relevant) will not be able to simply “make” $5000 more dollars based on marginal labor decisions.
+On the contrary, few people (especially those for whom Medicaid is relevant) will not be able to simply choose to make or forego $10,000 based on marginal labor decisions.

 ## Model Specification